EliBildman/CS1-Projects/README.md

 # CS1-Projects

-Python files are viewable in GitHub browser, Scratch files need to be downloaded and opened in a browser.
+Python files are viewable in GitHub browser, Scratch files need to be downloaded and opened in a client.